This post may contain affiliate links. Read our disclosure policy.

-I’ve been trying venture out from the standard cuts of meat that I always buy.
+I’ve been trying to venture out from the standard cuts of meat that I always buy.
 Pork ribs were one of those foods that always looked amazing, but I never tackled.
 So today I share with you a simple 3 Ingredient Pork Rib Marinade.
 Just in time for your July 4th grilling.
-It will be ready for your picnic in just under 30 minutes.
+It will be ready for your summer picnic in just under 30 minutes.

 Whether you’re celebrating the Fourth of July with a backyard BBQ or grilling up some tasty pork ribs for a neighborhood cookout, pork has you covered.
 With so many cuts and preparation methods to try and endless flavor combinations to explore, pork is the must-have this grilling season.

 Country style ribs might seem strange.
 We traditionally think of ribs as long “rack” of ribs with rib bones.
 Although country style ribs look like ribs in that they are long strips, they don’t have rib bones.
+And guess what?
 They actually don’t come from the ribs.